jbconger/GettingToKnowYou/README.md

 ## EAE 6330 Game Engineering III Fall 2022

 Built in Unity.
-A short experience that asks users a questions to help them get to know each other.
+A short experience that asks a queried number of users a set of questions to help them get to know each other.